 Another example is Venom, Sony’s offshoot from the MCU somehow hoping to explore the origin of the symbiotic villain without the inclusion of Spider-Man.
 With a trailer totally lacking even a single shot of its title character, Sony is more likely to alienate than intrigue.

 The best trailers are a simple setup, and some of the best teasers don’t even feature any footage from the finished film.
-However, some trailers can be works of editing genius all of their own – microcosms of the final product emanating a tone or feeling on which the film hopes to deliver.
+However, the best trailers can be works of editing genius all their own: microcosms of the final product emanating a tone on which the film hopes to deliver.

 “Your mind is the scene of the crime” is perhaps the best tagline to any blockbuster film of the last twenty years and, hot from the billion-dollar success of The Dark Knight, everyone’s heart was racing when it was revealed what Christopher Nolan was working on next.
 Featuring some of the film’s most creative visuals and jaw-dropping action sequences, the first trailer for Inception was a genius combination of exciting and confusing no one could resist.

-The croaky voiceover and slow build is a little dated now, but this trailer must have done something right, given how quickly Star Wars became the highest-grossing film of all time (for 1977).
+The croaky voiceover and slow build of tense orchestral strings are a little dated now, but this trailer must have done something right, given how quickly Star Wars became the highest-grossing film of all time (for 1977).
 The slow reveal of its title from the distance, surrounded by a mysterious starscape, mimics the iconic opening crawl perfectly and visualizes enough of the film’s best design qualities – the ships, the costumes, the creature design – to entice audiences of all ages.

 The perfect accompanying trailer to a film that doesn’t reveal its hideous monster until at least the halfway point.
 Like Star Wars, the harrowing emptiness of Alien’s trailer reconstructs the titles of its finished product, the letters slowly fading into existence as the camera pans down the moon of LV-426 to reveal a simple, anticlimactic egg.
 The audience is left confused until the egg slowly starts to crack, a light emerges, and a faint scream can be heard in the distance.